-Every business needs a website, but it isn’t going to do you any good if it’s not hosted somewhere.
-Choosing the right web hosting package is very important and this article should you do just that.
-If you’re like most business owners, you probably don’t know a whole heck of a lot about hosting, right?
-Well let’s fix that so you don’t end up with hosting that doesn’t fit your needs.
+Every business needs a website, but it isn't going to do you any good if it's not hosted somewhere.
+Choosing the right web hosting package is very important, and this article should you do just that.
+If you're like most business owners, you probably don't know a whole heck of a lot about hosting, right?
+Well, let's fix that, so you don't end up with hosting that doesn't fit your needs.

 Web hosting companies can offer a wide range of hosting packages and add-on services.
 Before you order anything or pull out your card to pay for a year's subscription that you can't get out of, it pays to understand what you're getting into.
 Whenever you talk to a hosting company you're considering using, be sure that you make it very clear what your needs are – just some of the things to include are:

-What your site will do?
+What will your site do?

 How will it be used?

-How much traffic you will need it to handle?
+How much traffic will you need it to handle?

 Will you need a secure server for order processing and such?

-If you get a dedicated hosting package then you won’t be sharing any resources.
+If you get a dedicated hosting package, then you won't be sharing any resources.
 The server will be entirely dedicated to running your site and your site only.
 You can even allocate space to other users.
 Example: If you own a photography business, you could offer your clients a higher-end package that comes with a free family site to put their photos on and share with other people.
 You can also install and update whatever software is necessary for your site.
-It’s all done remotely.
+It's all done remotely.

-A start-up business usually won’t need dedicated hosting, but there are exceptions.
+A start-up business usually won't need dedicated hosting, but there are exceptions.
 Sites that receive a lot of visitors are better off with dedicated hosting.
-You wouldn’t want to lose sales because a visitor arrives to your site only to be greeted with a notice that the server is too busy (because of shared hosting).
+You wouldn't want to lose sales because a visitor arrives at your site only to be greeted with a notice that the server is too busy (because of shared hosting).